chromeos/chromeos.dev/site/en/web-environment/port-forwarding.md

 When developing web apps, testing across multiple devices is vital to ensure that what you’re building will work for you users.
 Chrome OS’s built-in port forwarding allows you to open the port to your local development server, allowing access from phones or other computers.

-!!! aside.message--warning
-**Warning:** Launching in Chrome OS version 85, built-in controls for managing port forwarding are a new feature still under development, so the UI may change and the feature may break until it is stable.
-You can start using this with Chrome OS version 84 by enabling the _Crostini Port Forwarding_ flag (`chrome://flags/#crostini-port-forwarding`).
-!!!

 Start by going to the developer settings on Chrome OS and clicking the Linux box.
 There should be an option _Port forwarding_.
 Click on that.

 ![Linux settings page.](ix://develop/web/linux-settings.png)